sr/operator/src/privet/README.md

 ```

 The fields in a Unit are:
 * `data`: Arbitrary string that will be passed as an argument to `runner-run-units` (described later).
-In the most common case, this is the name of a test file that needs to be run.
+In the most common case, this is the name of a test file that needs to be run. **Must be unique.**
 * `expected_runtime_in_seconds` (optional): If present, Privet will attempt to group tests into uniformally sized chunks in an attempt to create an even runtime.

 ### runner-hook-startup (optional)